 At a few sites across the state, GA AAMP is planning to add new monitoring equipment in which new technologies will be put to use.
-The GA AAMP plans to use the Thermo 49iQPS Ozone Calibrators later this year.
-The GA AAMP also plans to use a direct NO2 analyzer that uses Cavity Attenuated Phase Shift (CAPS) Spectroscopy to measure True NO2, NO_x, and NO gases.
-In addition, the Ambilabs Nephelometer, which measures ambient air for the presence of particulate matter on a continuous, real-time basis is being used at the NR-GA Tech site.
-For the ethylene oxide study, GA AAMP has begun using the Entech passive samplers with evacuated stainless steel containers to take measurements.
-For more information about technology used in the GA AAMP network, refer to Appendix C.
+The GA AAMP plans to begin using the Thermo 49iQPS Ozone Calibrators later this year.
+The GA AAMP also plans to begin using a direct NO2 analyzer that uses Cavity Attenuated Phase Shift (CAPS) Spectroscopy to measure True NO2, NO_X, and NO gases.
+In addition, the Ambilabs Nephelometer, which measures ambient air for the presence of particulate matter on a continuous, real-time basis is now operational at the NR-